10 Awesome Facts About Makuhita and Hariyama From Pokémon

 Future of Makuhita and Hariyama

-If you already knew all of these trivia bits, consider yourself a true Pokemon master.
+If you already knew all of these trivia bits, consider yourself a true Pokémon master.
 Despite being an older family that often gets overshadowed, Hariyama remains a surprisingly capable combatant that knows exactly what it specializes in: raw power and high HP.
-Hopefully our underestimated bulky friends can once again receive the spotlight through either a mega evolution, alolan form, or other new trick.
+Hopefully, our underestimated bulky friends can once again receive the spotlight through either a mega evolution, a special form, or another new trick.

 © 2018 Jeremy Gill